Earthquake prediction: 1985–1993: Parkfield, U.S. (Bakun-Lindh)

 The "Parkfield earthquake prediction experiment" was the most heralded scientific earthquake prediction ever.
 It was based on an observation that the Parkfield segment of the San Andreas Fault breaks regularly with a moderate earthquake of about M 6 every several decades: 1857, 1881, 1901, 1922, 1934, and 1966.
 More particularly, Bakun & Lindh (1985) pointed out that, if the 1934 quake is excluded, these occur every 22 years, ±4.3 years.
 Counting from 1966, they predicted a 95% chance that the next earthquake would hit around 1988, or 1993 at the latest.
 The National Earthquake Prediction Evaluation Council (NEPEC) evaluated this, and concurred.
 The U.S. Geological Survey and the State of California therefore established one of the "most sophisticated and densest nets of monitoring instruments in the world", in part to identify any precursors when the quake came.
 Confidence was high enough that detailed plans were made for alerting emergency authorities if there were signs an earthquake was imminent.
-In the words of the Economist: "never has an ambush been more carefully laid for such an event."
+In the words of The Economist: "never has an ambush been more carefully laid for such an event."

-Year 1993 came, and passed, without fulfillment.
+1993 came, and passed, without fulfillment.
 Eventually there was an M 6.0 earthquake on the Parkfield segment of the fault, on 28 September 2004, but without forewarning or obvious precursors.
 While the experiment in catching an earthquake is considered by many scientists to have been successful, the prediction was unsuccessful in that the eventual event was a decade late.